seriema/UE-BUIValidator/README.md

+> This is a fork of https://github.com/benui-dev/UE-BUIValidator upgraded for UE5 and with additional features

-# UE4 Texture Validator Plugin
+# UE5 Texture Validator Plugin

-A plugin that validates settings for texture assets in Unreal Engine 4.
+A plugin that validates settings for texture assets in Unreal Engine 5.

 ## What can it do?